Khedivial Mail S.S. Company: Origins

 The company was a successor to the Medjidieh, a steamship company that operated in the Red Sea and the Mediterranean, created by Said Pasha.
 The Medjidieh was also referred to as the Egyptian Steam Navigation Company, and quickly failed under the leadership of Said Pasha.
-His successor, Isma'il Pasha, restarted the venture in May 1863 in the hopes of creating a merchant marine for the modernizing Egyptian nation.
+His successor, Isma'il Pasha, restarted the venture in May 1863 in the hopes of creating a merchant marine for the modernising Egyptian nation.
 After falling into debt, Ismail used the company as leverage to try to gain control of and merge with the Egyptian Commercial and Trading Company, a European trading firm based in Egypt, in order to become a player in European financial markets.
-The venture was unsuccessful, and the merger never appeared.
+That venture was unsuccessful, and the merger never materialised.
+In 1894, the Egyptian government ordered the Medjidieh to make a large reduction in expenditure, which they achieved by eliminating some of the destination ports and closing local agencies.